Code-Institute-Submissions/the-shamans-cat/README.md

 5. We advise that you write down user stories and create wireframes/mockups before embarking on full-blown development.
 6. The site can also make use of CSS frameworks such as Bootstrap, just make sure you maintain a clear separation between the library code and your code.
 7. You should conduct and document tests to ensure that all of your website’s functionality works well.
-8. Write a README.md file for your project that explains what the project does and the need that it fulfills.
+8. Write a README.md file for your project that explains what the project does and the need that it fulfils.
 It should also describe the functionality of the project, as well as the technologies used.
 Detail how the project was deployed and tested and if some of the work was based on other code, explain what was kept and how it was changed to fit your need.
 A project submitted without a README.md file will FAIL.
 9. Use Git & GitHub for version control.
 Each new piece of functionality should be in a separate commit.
 10. Deploy the final version of your code to a hosting platform such as GitHub Pages.